Safety and Terrorism

 - May 15, 2019: A Blade helicopter crashed into Hudson River near the West 30th Street Heliport after missing the landing pad.
 The only passenger was the pilot who was able to escape.
 Video and full story.

-- March 11, 2017: Sightseeing Liberty Tours flight crashes into East River; all five passengers drown.
+- March 11, 2018: Sightseeing/ Aerial Photography Doors Off FlyNyon Tour operated by Liberty Helicopter crashes into East River; all five passengers drown.

 - July 1, 2013: Sightseeing chopper plunges into Hudson River twenty second after power cuts out; all passengers rescued by nearby boats.